What is 1.28832 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 128832 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 128832 are: 1 2 3 4 6 8 11 12 16 22 24 32 33 44 48 61 64 66 88 96 122 132 176 183 192 244 264 352 366 488 528 671 704 732 976 1056 1342 1464 1952 2013 2112 2684 2928 3904 4026 5368 5856 8052 10736 11712 16104 21472 32208 42944 64416 128832